daniel-meilak/Utils/README.md

 The Utils.h and Utils.cpp form the bulk of this repository, containing functions for input parsing of different types.

+point.h offers a simple 2D point structure as well as various functions for comparison, hashing and distance calculations.

 The math_func.cpp file offers implementations of various algorithms, often adjusted from those on [Rosetta Code](www.rosettacode.org).

-Finally, intcode.h and intcode.cpp offers an implementation of a virtual machine CPU used in Advent of Code 2019.